900 Ridge Street

 For the latest and most accurate information on COVID-19 please go to cdc.gov.

-While the Face Covering Emergency Order mandated by Public Health Madison & Dane County that requires masks indoors will end on March 1, masking will still be required throughout Dane County hospitals, clinics and facilities.
+While the Face Covering Emergency Order mandated by Public Health Madison & Dane County ended on March 1, masking is still required throughout Dane County hospitals, clinics and facilities.
 Hospitals and clinics continue to receive and treat respiratory illnesses and masks are an important tool in infection prevention and control.